Jose B. Lingad: Personal life

-Lingad had his first born Sylvia Lingad de Guzman (1942–2021) with former partner Consuelo Zita Perez.
-Later married to Estela Aranita Layug with five children including Emigdio "Emy" Layug Lingad (1953–2021), a former Member of Batasang Pambansa, Deputy Minister of Finance, congressman for 2nd District of Pampanga from 1987 to 1995 and Teresito "Terry" Layug Lingad (born 1948), former 3rd term municipal councilor of Lubao.
+Lingad had his first born Sylvia Lingad de Guzman with former partner Consuelo Zita Perez.
+Later married to Estela Aranita Layug with five children including Emigdio "Emy" Lingad, a former Member of Batasang Pambansa, Deputy Minister of Finance, congressman for 2nd District of Pampanga from 1987 to 1995.

 Lingad had four children with her former partner, Catalina Canlas Mañgila.
 Among them are Jacqueline "Jacquie" Lingad Ricci, former San Francisco commissioner and president of San Francisco Juvenile Probation Commission.

-His nephew, Josefo Sarmiento Lingad (1936–2005) was mayor of Lubao from 1965 to 1968.
+His nephew, Josefo Sarmiento Lingad was mayor of Lubao from 1965 to 1968.

-Assassination and legacy
+Death

-On December 16, 1980, at 7:40 in the morning, Lingad was shot in a gasoline station in the barangay San Agustin, San Fernando, Pampanga while buying a pack of cigarettes.
+On December 16, 1980, at 7:40 in the morning, Lingad was shot in a gasoline station in barangay San Agustin, San Fernando, Pampanga while buying a pack of cigarettes.
+He was pronounced dead at the scene.
 His assassin Sgt.
 Roberto Tabanero, who died in a mysterious car accident before being prosecuted, was identified as a member of the Philippine Constabulary.

+Funeral

 National leaders from all sides of the political spectrum attended his wake.
 Lingad was interred at San Nicolas Catholic Cemetery in Lubao, Pampanga together with his parents.

+Legacy

-On November 25, 1989, Republic Act No. 6780 entitled "An Act of Changing the Name of the Central Luzon General Hospital located in the municipality of San Fernando, province of Pampanga, to Jose B. Lingad Memorial Regional Hospital was one of bills signed by then President Corazon C. Aquino.
+On November 25, 1989, three years after Marcos was ousted from power, and two months after Marcos died, Republic Act No. 6780 entitled "An Act of Changing the Name of the Central Luzon General Hospital located in the municipality of San Fernando, province of Pampanga, to Jose B. Lingad Memorial Regional Hospital was one of bills signed by then President Corazon Aquino.
 On that day the hospital was formally recognized as Jose B. Lingad Memorial Regional Hospital.